Simona Amânar

 Simona Amânar ([siˈmona amɨˈnar]; born 7 October 1979) is a Romanian former artistic gymnast.
-She is a seven-time Olympic and ten-time World Championship medalist.
+She is the 2000 Olympic all-around champion, and a seven-time Olympic and ten-time World Championship medalist.
 Amânar helped Romania win four consecutive world team titles (1994–1999), as well as the 2000 Olympic team title.
-She is also the 2000 Olympic all-around champion.
 She has a vault named after her, one of the most difficult in women's gymnastics, and was inducted into the International Gymnastics Hall of Fame in 2007.

 Biography

 Simona Amânar is an ethnic Aromanian.

 Career

 1994–1995

 In 1994, her first year on the senior national team, Amânar contributed to Romania's team titles at the World and European Championships.

 Amânar began to excel as an individual performer at the 1995 European Cup, placing second in the all-around behind Svetlana Khorkina of Russia and winning gold on both vault and floor exercise.
 At the 1995 World Championships, she helped Romania secure its second consecutive world team title and became co-champion on vault (with all-around winner Lilia Podkopayeva of Ukraine).
 Amânar's powerful floor routine and vaults put her in the lead after two rotations in the all-around, but she dropped to fourth after an average uneven bars routine and a shaky balance beam routine.